dymes-io/dymes/doc/dymes-components.md

     dymes_client["Client"] --> dymes_common["Common"]
 ```

-The client library (`dymes_client`) provides a minimal HTTP client for testing purposes.

 Currently, the client library provides very few guardrails and no retry functionality, since the client will be
 replaced entirely once VSR support is complete.